Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wrapping-simple-types-in-a-class-for-identities.md

 My initial thoughts were, why wrap an int in an object and make your life harder.
 But then the benefits of this approach began to win me over.

 The first benefit to this approach is that it stops you from making a stupid mistake.
 It turns a massive cock up into a simple compiler error.
-This isn’t an uncommon mistake:
+This isn't an uncommon mistake:

 ```csharp
 var person = GetPerson(company.ProfileId);